Ankeny Asthma Treatments

 To effectively manage asthma and to reduce the frequency of asthma attacks, an allergist will first identify triggers by allergy testing.
 After potential triggers have been identified we will test lung function.
 Depending on the frequency of their symptoms and the doctor will prescribe a short-acting medication to alleviate symptoms and most likely a long-term medication to control inflammation of the airways and mucus buildup.

-Treatments for asthma will ultimately depend on the severity of your symptoms and health history.
+Treatments for asthma in Ankeny will ultimately depend on the severity of your symptoms and health history.

 What are the Signs and Symptoms of Asthma?